rixiobarrios/student-choice-labs/README.md

 1. Pick one of the two topics listed below.
 1. Work through the lesson on that topic, completing all the exercises.
-1. Post an issue on this repository with a link to your work.

 You'll pick one of the two topics listed below and spend time learning it.
-At the end of the lab period, post an issue on this repository with a link to your work.

 ## Topics